 Introduction

 A domain name is the text you enter into a browser to visit a website.
 For example, the domain name for this website is ‘netmonics.com’.
-You will need to register a domain name for your website or we can do this for you if you prefer.
+You’ll need to register a domain name for your own website, or we can do this for you if you prefer but we will always ensure that our clients own their own domain name as will be explained in this article.

 Top Level Domains